 I was struck again by how much preparation went into the sacrificial system of worship.

 Romans 12:1 says, “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.”

 How much time do you take to prepare your heart for worship, to make sure the sacrifice you offer is clean by confessing any sin?
 How much time do you take to ask Him to open your heart to His truths, to convict you of sin, to show you where you need to change and grow?

 A week or so ago we read about the sacrifice required before Aaron and his sons were ready to go into the Holy of Holies.
 It was messy and bloody.

 Offering ourselves as living sacrifices can be messy and bloody, too, as we allow the Holy Spirit to wield that sharp two-edged sword on our hearts!
 But the result is more joy and more peace than we can imagine.

 Today’s Other Readings:

-After crying out to God is verses 1-21, the Psalmist lifts his heart in praise.
-We, too, after we’ve cried out to God for His deliverance, need to do the same.
+After crying out to God in verses 1-21, the Psalmist lifts his heart in praise.
+We, too, after we’ve cried out to God for His deliverance and cleansing, need to do the same.
 Ultimately, we must leave the answers to our prayers and the timing to Him and begin to praise Him in faith and trust.